-SB 612 will be heard in the Senate Health Policy Committee on 3/27/23.
-HB 483 was approved by the House Health and Human Services Committee on 3/24/23.
+SB 612 was approved by the Senate Health Policy Committee on 3/27/23.

 Child Protection in Public Schools - SB 1320 by Sen. Clay Yarborough (R-Jacksonville) and HB 1069 by Rep. Stan McClain (R-Ocala) prohibit an employee, contractor, or student of a public school from being required to refer to a person using personal titles or pronouns that do not correspond with that person's sex, prohibit classroom instruction by school personnel on sexual orientation or gender identity until grade 9.
-The bills also provide that materials used to teach reproductive health must be approved by the Department of Education, and require district school boards to adopt and publish a specified process relating to student access to certain materials.
-SB 1320 was approved by the Senate Education PreK-12 Committee on 3/20/23.
-HB 1069 was approved by the House Education and Employment Committee on 3/23/23.
+The bills also provide that materials used to teach reproductive health must be approved by the Department of Education and require district school boards to adopt and publish a specified process relating to student access to certain materials.

+HB 1069 was heard on the House Floor on 3/30/23 and is available for final House passage.